-R. GLOBAL DISTINGUISHED DOCTORAL DISSERTATION AWARD / MORGAN MEDAL awardee must have been a member of the Global Graduate Researcher Network (GGRN) and have completed a doctoral dissertation as well as all other graduation requirements set by their institution for the description of the second second dissertation as well as all other graduation requirements set by their institution for a doctoral degree within the 12 months prior to the application deadline.
+R. GLOBAL DISTINGUISHED DOCTORAL DISSERTATION AWARD / MORGAN MEDAL

+To recognize a distinguished doctoral dissertation in the ceramics and glass discipline.
+The awardee must have been a member of the Global Graduate Researcher Network (GGRN) and have completed a doctoral dissertation as well as all other graduation requirements set by their institution for a doctoral degree within the 12 months prior to the application deadline.